||Director: Claudia L. Moreno

 Fax: (845) 359-7801

-The Social Work Department is one of several within the Division of Social Sciences.
 If you are interested in helping people, social justice and/or community action, you can acquire the basic skills and knowledge through our BSW program.
 This degree leads to generalist social work practice in a social agency or institution and allows for eligibility into the second year of a MSW program (referred to as advanced standing).

-The social work program exists as an integral part of the liberal arts offerings.
 The program is designed to provide the student with insights about the biopsychosocial development of individuals as well as global knowledge including social justice, economic equality, and cultural awareness.
 The program is concerned with the needs of the vulnerable and those who are in a powerless position in society.
 We call on the “strengths perspective and empowerment” theory in order to consider the needs of the underclass.
 Major theories, skills and self-awareness are incorporated into our program to provide our students with a rich foundation in the field of social work.

-The program is designed to provide:
+The three items that the program is designed to do are:

 The Major in Social Work